-Both the default mail client and Dropbox will first preview Chordbot files as plain text.
-When this happens just click the Open icon in the top right corner and choose to open the file in Chordbot.
+Some file managers will first show Chordbot files in JSON format as plain text.
+If this happens there is usually an Open icon in the top right corner (or similar) that you can use to open the file in Chordbot instead.

 Importing files does not overwrite any existing songs.